 Fabulous Read – 6 Best Plastic Molding Techniques | A Complete Analysis

 - Fillers/additives are crucial for increasing the porosity of PTFE compounds and thus affect electrical properties – it decreases the dielectric strength while increasing the dielectric constant and dissipation factor.

 - Fillers can improve the properties of PTFE substantially in both high and low temperatures.

-- The changes in chemical property can highly depend on the type of additive used, but. in general, it also leaves positive results.
+- The changes in chemical properties can highly depend on the type of additive used, but. in general, it also leaves positive results.

-In general, fluorinated thermoplastics are utilized for high-performance applications with high heat, high purity, low temperatures, chemical inertness, non-sticking, and self-lubricating properties.
+Fluorinated thermoplastics are generally utilized for high-performance applications with high heat, high purity, low temperatures, chemical inertness, non-sticking, and self-lubricating properties.
 Below are some of the most common PTFE uses:

-Engineering – bearing, non-stick surfaces, seats, plugs, fittings, valve, and pump parts.
+Engineering – bearing, non-stick surfaces, seats, plugs, fittings, valves, and pump parts.